Master of Science in Global Health Program Overview

 - Concentrations, like disease prevention & control, health finance, urban health, reproductive health, global health policy, etc.

-Neglected tropical disease specialist and former World Bank staff member Bernhard H. Liese, MD, DSc, MPH, Chair of the Department of International Health, directs this university-wide program, which is housed in the University’s Graduate School of Arts & Sciences and administered by the Department.
+Neglected tropical disease specialist and former World Bank officer, Bernhard H. Liese, MD, DSc, MPH, is the Director of this university-wide program, which is housed in the University’s Graduate School of Arts & Sciences and administered by the Department.